angular-schule/website-articles/blog/2024-11-linked-signal/README.md

     computation: books => books[0]
   });

-  // this also works (shorthand version)
+  // this also works (shorthand notation)
   // firstBook = linkedSignal(() => this.books()[0]);

   overrideFirstBook() {